meribold/meribold.org/virtual-environments-9487.md

 complete Python installation that includes the standard library.

 The bottom line is that `./lib/python3.6/site-packages` becomes part of the [module search path][].
-The point is that we can now install modules to that location, in particular, specific versions that may conflict with the dependencies of another Python program on the same system.
+The point is that we can now install packages to that location, in particular, specific versions that may conflict with the dependencies of another Python program on the same system.